GSG-CF04/FlowX/README.md

 - Clicks “Allow” in the location permission prompt to give access to the website to know your location and view the weather situation in user’s area.
 - Views the weather in user's current location
 - Can scroll down to find more information about wind, humidity, UVI, and pressure.
-- Can click a search icon to search for other cities and view whether other places whether situations.
+- Can click a search icon to search for other cities and view their weather information.

 ## ✧ User Stories
 - As a user, I should face a greeting screen with information about the app.